Mohsinsiddi/ai-agent/README.md

    - **Important**: Ensure `.env` is in `.gitignore` to keep sensitive information safe.

+## Network and Deployment Details

+This project uses the **Sepolia Testnet** for blockchain interactions.
+We’ve set up a NodeRPC using Tenderly, leveraging its **Virtual Testnet** feature.

+Tenderly has recently replaced forks with Virtual Testnets.
+While these virtual testnets are useful, they have a limited block cap and will shut down after reaching it.
+Once this limit is reached, the configuration may need to be reset, and the environment reconfigured.

+For this project:
+- A custom token contract has been deployed on Sepolia, and the source wallet (configured in `.env`) is funded with tokens.
+This wallet is used to transfer tokens to the specified target address.

 ## Running the Project

 To start the autonomous agents, ensure you are in the Poetry shell, then run: